stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 The main methodological improvement would be to reformulate the task as a survival analysis problem, allowing both sold and unsold listings to contribute to the prediction.

 In the current version, only sold listings are used because they have a complete `days_to_sell` value.
-This creates survivorship bias, in other words, the model learns only from listings that converted and ignores listings that stayed online without selling.
+This creates survivorship bias, meaning the model learns only from listings that converted and ignores listings that stayed online without selling.

-In the current version, only sold listings are used because they have a complete `days_to_sell` value.
-This creates survivorship bias: the model learns only from listings that converted and ignores listings that stayed online without selling.

-The fix would be to treat the task as a survival analysis problem.

 The dataset would be structured using two fields: